 Today is National Milk Chocolate Day.
 An important note: Don't be dyslexic about this special day.
 Today is a day for Milk Chocolate, not Chocolate Milk.

 Calendar notes: On this date in 1945, a US Army B-25 bomber crashed into the 79th floor of the Empire State Building killing 14 and injuring 26.
 In 1951, Walt Disney's Alice in Wonderland was released.
-In 1965, President Lyndon Johnson announced his order to increase the number of United States troops in South Vietnam from 75,000 to 125,000.
+In 1965, President Lyndon B. Johnson announced his order to increase the number of United States troops in South Vietnam from 75,000 to 125,000.
 In 1973, Summer Jam at Watkins Glen was held.
 Some 600,000 people attended a rock festival at the Watkins Glen International Raceway.
 In 1973, Lee Majors and Farrah Fawcett were married.
 In 1982, San Francisco became the first city in the US to ban handguns.
 In 1995, Jimi Hendrix' father James Al Hendrix won back the rights to his son's name, likeness, image and music after a number of companies had profited from them over the years.
 In 1996, the remains of a prehistoric man were discovered near Kennewick.
-In 2000, Kathie Lee Gifford made her final appearance as co-host of Live with Regis and Kathie Lee.
+The 2000, Kathie Lee Gifford made her final appearance as co-host of Live with Regis and Kathie Lee.